AssafYehe/Quickdo/README.md

 MIT License - see LICENSE file for details

-## 🙏 Why This Tool?
+## 🙏 Why Quickdo?

-Built for people who find traditional project management tools too clunky and slow.
-This tool focuses on simplicity, speed, and keeping your data under your control.
+Built for people who find traditional project management tools too clunky and slow. **Quickdo** focuses on simplicity, speed, and keeping your data under your control.

 - ⚡ **Faster** - No loading times, instant access
 - 🎯 **Focused** - Just tasks, no distractions